zephyrproject-rtos/zephyr/doc/guides/tfm/testsuites.rst

-The PSA Arch Test suite, available via :ref:`tfm_psa_test`, contains a number of test suites that can be used to validate that PSA API specifications are being followed by the secure application, TF-M being an implementation of the Platform Securtity Architecture (PSA).
+The PSA Arch Test suite, available via :ref:`tfm_psa_test`, contains a number of test suites that can be used to validate that PSA API specifications are being followed by the secure application, TF-M being an implementation of the Platform Security Architecture (PSA).

 Only one of these suites can be run at a time, with the available test suites described via ``CONFIG_TFM_PSA_TEST_*`` KConfig flags: